Unemployment Benefits Calculator

 The base period is the term used to describe the time frame used as the basis for deciding whether or not you will be monetarily eligible for unemployment.

 How are Benefits Calculated:

-Unemployment is computed and one half of what your weekly pay was at the time of the discharge up to your state's maximum benefit.
-You will have to verify with your state's unemployment office to see what the highest payout for your state is.
+Unemployment is computed and can range from one half of what your weekly pay was at the time of the discharge up to your state’s maximum benefit.
+You will have to verify with your state’s unemployment office to see what the highest payout for your state is.
 For further details refer unemployment benefits article.